CHump7/data/README.md

 != # means not equal to
-pass # can be used as a placeholder to not recieve and error .append() # adds a new value at the end of an array string # holds the value of text with quotes "this is text" round() # rounds decimals to the nesrest whole number lerp() # short for linear interpolate takes 3 arguments a start value, an end value, and and a blend amount between 0.0 and 1.0
+pass # can be used as a placeholder to not recieve and error .append() # adds a new value at the end of an array string # or str() holds the value of text with quotes "this is text" and can be used to turn numbers and vectors into text round() # rounds decimals to the nesrest whole number lerp() # short for linear interpolate takes 3 arguments a start value, an end value, and and a blend amount between 0.0 and 1.0
 Vector2(x,y) # used to write coordinates